sndrtj/wisestork/README.md

 Why name this tool wisestork, you might think?
 Well, a _condor_ is a bird.
 As this is a re-implementation / fork of wisecondor, I figured another bird would be nice name.
-As I live in The Hague, and The Hague has a stork as a ci ty symbol, I put one and one together.
+As I live in The Hague, and The Hague has a stork as a city symbol, I put one and one together.
 Thus, _wisestork_ was born.

 ## License